GerritCodeReview/aws-gerrit/master-slave/README.md

 The slave will start with 5 min delay to allow the replication from master of `All-Users` and `All-Projects` to happen.
 You can now check in the slave logs to see when the slave is up and running.

+*NOTE: the creation of the cluster needs an EC2 key pair are useful when you need to connect to the EC2 instances for troubleshooting purposes.
+The key pair is automatically generated and store them in a `pem` file on the current directory.
+To use when ssh-ing into your instances as follow: `ssh -i cluster-keys.pem ec2-user@<ec2_instance_ip>`*

 ### Cleaning up